ajay1236671/learnings/README.md

 cat export.tar| docker import - layers:3
 docker image ls     this will show layers:3 will have less memort than layers:2, layers will have any history

+3. Instead of large base images we can use small images